yiGmMk/d7y.io/docs/reference/configuration/dfdaemon.md

 # Daemon gc task running interval.
 gcInterval: 1m0s

-# Daemon work directory, daemon will change current working directory to this.
+# WorkHome is working directory.
 # In linux, default value is /usr/local/dragonfly.
 # In macos(just for testing), default value is /Users/$USER/.dragonfly.
 workHome: ''

+# logDir is the log directory.
+# In linux, default value is /var/log/dragonfly.
+# In macos(just for testing), default value is /Users/$USER/.dragonfly/logs.
+logDir: ''

-# cacheDir is dynconfig cache storage directory.
+# cacheDir is dynconfig cache directory.
 # In linux, default value is /var/cache/dragonfly.
 # In macos(just for testing), default value is /Users/$USER/.dragonfly/cache.
 cacheDir: ''

-# logDir is the log storage directory.
+# pluginDir is the plugin directory.
-# In linux, default value is /var/log/dragonfly.
+# In linux, default value is /usr/local/dragonfly/plugins.
-# In macos(just for testing), default value is /Users/$USER/.dragonfly/logs.
+# In macos(just for testing), default value is /Users/$USER/.dragonfly/plugins.
-logDir: ''
+pluginDir: ''

-# dataDir is the download data storage directory.
+# dataDir is the download data directory.
 # In linux, default value is /var/lib/dragonfly.
 # In macos(just for testing), default value is /Users/$USER/.dragonfly/data.
 dataDir: ''